 - Central recordkeeping of learner completions by course and college

-- Office of General Counsel, Procurement, Bursar, Registrar, CETL, IT
+- Liaison with Office of General Counsel, Procurement, Bursar, Registrar, IT, as needed

 Genius is a front-end student information system of Blackboard.
 It is used as the registration portal for noncredit professional development courses offered by the University of Connecticut.
 This allows learners to search and register for a course without a UConn NetID.
 A Genius course can be hosted on Blackboard.